Interconnection Guidelines

 Summary

 The South Carolina Public Service Commission (PSC) adopted simplified interconnection guidelines for small distributed generation (DG) in December 2006.
-South Carolina's interconnection guidelines apply to Progress Energy, Duke Energy, and South Carolina Electric and Gas.
+South Carolina's interconnection guidelines apply to Duke Energy Progress, Duke Energy Carolinas, and Dominion Energy.
 These guidelines address interconnection of renewable- energy systems and other forms of DG in three levels -

-1. Fast Track interconnection for a certified inverter based generating unit up to 20 kW
+1. Streamlined interconnection process for a certified inverter based generating unit up to 20 kW

 2. Fast Track for interconnection for systems larger than 20 kW up to 2 MW